laoshanxi/app-mesh/docs/source/CLI.md

   loginfo     Print current logon user

   list        List application[s]
-  reg         Add a new application unreg       Remove an application enable      Enable a application disable     Disable a application restart     Restart a application
+  add         Add a new application rm          Remove an application enable      Enable a application disable     Disable a application restart     Restart a application